 - Questions to answer in identifying your job criteria

-- Reasons for reviewing the application & resume in advance of an interview
+- Reasons for reviewing the application and resume in advance of an interview

-- Seven areas to review applications & resumes
+- Seven areas to review on applications and resumes

 - Planning questions before the interview